Can I create my own watercolor set?

 Can I copy and use your photos and product layout design from the website or Etsy shop?

 No. Plagiarism is bad.
-Please develop your own creative ideas and do not steal from others.
+Please develop your own creative ideas and do not plagiarize ideas of others.

 Can I copy and use your texts and descriptions?